Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Additional Studies

-In our main experiments in Section~\ref{sec:main_exp}, we globally set: (1) the number of noise sampling in Rand.~Pert.~to be $r = 20$ times.
+In our experiments, we set the hyperparameters as follows by default: (1) the number of noise sampling in Rand.~Pert.~to be $l = 20$ times.
 (2) The standard deviation of the noise $\sigma$ in Rand.~Pert.~to be 0.001.
 (3) The intensity value $\alpha$ in Adv.~Pert.~to be 0.0001.
-Intuitively, $\sigma$ and $\alpha$ are chosen to guarantee the perturbation on the original embedding vectors are not significant.
-In this subsection, we conduct further ablation study to change these hyperparameters and observe the metric performance.
-The result is shown in Figure~\ref{fig:ablation}.
-For the number of noise sampling, we observe a minor and stable improvement if this value is increased.
-For noise scale $0.0001 \leq \sigma \leq 0.01$, we also observe the similar performance improvement for Rand.~Pert.
-This behavior is likely attributable to the inherent randomness of the perturbation process, which may also suggest this metric is less sensitive to this hyperparameter $\sigma$.
-For the Adv.~Pert.~metric, we find that $\alpha$ with a value of $0.0001$ serves as a suitable hyperparameter, yielding the best performance for the $l_\infty$-Adv.~Pert.~metric.
-In contrast, for $l_2$-Adv.~Pert., a smaller perturbation scale proves to be more effective.
-This observation is consistent with our previous findings in Section~\ref{sec:logic}, where we find the gradients occasionally exhibit large magnitudes, which may adversely affect the efficacy of the $l_2$-Adv.~Pert.~metric.
+We see the value of $l$ as trade-off in efficiency, and we hope $\sigma$ and $\alpha$ are chosen to be sufficiently small.
+In this subsection, we conduct ablation study to see how different values of these hyperparameters affect the performance.
+The experiment is in BBH logical\_deduction\_five\_objects subset on Llama, the result is shown in Figure~\ref{fig:ablation}.
+For the hyper-parameter $l$, there is minor increase from $l=10$ to $l=20$, and almost no increase from $l=20$ to $l=40$.
+This may suggest the marginal gain for increasing $l$ is diminishing.
+For noise scale $\sigma$, we find that our selected $\sigma=0.001$ as well as its surrounding values serve as reasonable hyperparameter values.
+Similar observation also exists in $\alpha=0.0001$ for Adv.~Pert.
+These results confirm that our selected hyperparameters in the main results are suitable, and the performance is not very sensitive to the selection under a reasonable range.